 Lee says that the remaining weight cut is just water weight, meaning he cuts about 20 pounds of water.
 Considering the issues he has had with the weight cut, I would assume that he is slightly bigger than the average lightweight by a few pounds.
 This means the average lightweight cuts about 15-20 pounds of water, which lines up with the weight cut of the flyweights we talked about earlier.

 It seems that the majority of fighters tend to cut about 15 to 20 pounds of water weight in order to make their weight limit.
-If their walk around weight is more than 20 pounds, then the fighter keeps a strict diet a few weeks before the fight in order to shave off as
+If their walk around weight is more than 20 pounds, then the fighter keeps a strict diet a few weeks before the fight in order to shave off as many pounds of body fat as possible.
+However, this amount depends entirely on how much weight the fighter gains in between fights.

 I hope this gave you some insight into how much weight a fighter has to cut before hitting the scales.
 If you liked this post, consider checking out the Martial Arts History page, where I answer more common MMA questions such as the one covered here.
 Thanks for reading!